-I am an assistant professor in the Department of Computer Science at University of California, Irvine.
-Before joining UCI, I was a postdoctoral associate at MIT, supervised by Frédo Durand.
-I received my Ph.D. in computer science from Cornell University in 2014, advised by Kavita Bala.
+I am an Associate Professor of Computer Science at the University of California, Irvine (UCI) and co-direct UCI's Interactive Graphics & Visualization Lab (iGravi).
+Before joining UCI, I was a postdoctoral associate at MIT.
+I obtained my Ph.D. in computer science from Cornell University in 2014.
+I received the NSF CAREER award in 2023.

 My group works mainly in physics-based computer graphics and scientific computing with a focus on modeling and simulating how light interacts with complex materials (e.g., cloth, animal fur, and human skin).
 Additionally, we aim to develop efficient solutions to the inverse problems centered around the inference of geometric or material properties from physical or simulated measurements.